3 Options for Creating Waterproof Books: Book Printing

 Multi-page restaurant menus, which are constantly subject to splashes and spills, are also a good candidate for waterproofing measures.

-Furthermore, books that are intended to be used outdoors will benefit from being made with a waterproof construction method.
-Examples include nature and field guides used to help identify various species or objects, such as birds, insects, plants, rocks, seashells and such.
+Furthermore, books intended for outdoor use will benefit from being made with a waterproof construction method.
+Examples include nature and field guides used to help identify various species or objects, such as birds, insects, plants, rocks, and seashells.

-Other examples include outdoor survival guides or first aid manuals, or even guidebooks to help navigate and explore a park or locale.
-Because these books are used primarily out-of-doors, they could easily get soiled with rain or snow, or get wet from a puddle, stream, lake, or other body of water.
+Other examples include outdoor survival guides, first aid manuals, or even guidebooks to help navigate and explore a park or locale.
+Because these books are used primarily outdoors, they could easily get soiled by rain or snow or wet from a puddle, stream, lake, or other body of water.

 If you have a need for waterproof books, manuals, field guides, reference materials, multi-page menus, or any other bound documents that may be subject to moisture, humidity, splashes or spills, give Formax a call at 866-367-6221.
 Or, if you already know your specs and would like a quote, click here to submit our easy quote form.
 As always, we look forward to assisting with your book printing needs!